 - A serious health condition that makes you unable to perform your essential job duties

-- The care of one of the following family members who has a serious health condition: spouse, domestic partner, parents, children, children of a domestic partner, grandparents, siblings, grandchildren, brother-in-law, sister, sister-in-law, father-in-law, mother-in-law, son-in-law, daughter-in-law, legal guardian or another person who stands in place of a parent.
+- The care of one of the following family members who has a serious health condition: spouse, parents, children, legal guardian or another person who stands in place of a parent.

 A packet of information containing Wright State’s FMLA policy, request forms, required documentation, and a copy of Employee Rights Under the Family and Medical Leave Act of 1993 is available in Human Resources.
 Visit University Policy 8430 to view the full policy.

 Upon completion of any leave of absence, you normally return to the position held before the leave.
 If that position vacancy no longer exists, you return to a similar position in the same classification.
 If you wish to return from a leave of absence prior to the originally scheduled date of return, you must submit written notification to Human Resources and the employing department at least 30 days prior to the date of return.
 If you fail to return from a leave of absence, you may be subject to disciplinary action up to and including termination of employment.